zacharymor/qcc-ase-p2/README.md

 # MyApp

-This project is a React application that uses React Router for navigation and is styled with Bootstrap.
-It is designed to be deployed on GitHub Pages.
+This project is a React application deployed on GitHub Pages.

 ## Table of Contents